SaiKamalP/myLanguageMyCompiler/README.md

 clone the repository

-write your code in same directory and run mylangcompiler to get your output into out.cpp
+write your code in same directory and name the file "example.txt" and run mylangcompiler to get your output into out.cpp

 writing code in this language: